 Difference Between Tower Fan and Pedestal Fan

-Understanding the difference between tower fan and pedestal fan helps users choose the correct fan type.
+Understanding the difference between a tower fan and a pedestal fan helps users choose the right cooling solution based on their needs, room size, and budget.

 | Feature | Tower Fan | Pedestal Fan |